OpenBfS/UncertRadio/docs/content.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The combined standard uncertainty :math:`u_{c}(y)` of the output
-quantity y is determined according to ISO GUM (ISO **G**\ uide on
+quantity :math:`y` is determined according to ISO GUM (ISO **G**\ uide on
 **U**\ ncertainty of **M**\ easurement (1995); see also EURACHEM / CITAC
 Guide "Quantifying Uncertainty in Analytical Measurement" (2000)) using
-the “Gaussian law of propagating uncertainties” and taking covariances
+the "Gaussian law of propagating uncertainties" and taking covariances
 between individual input quantities.

 For a type A standard uncertainty of a quantity which must be derived